Fiona-T/world-happiness-data/TESTING.md

   - the welcome message is visible in the terminal window on starting the application, as shown below:
   ![Features - welcome message](docs/features-testing/welcome-msg.png)

-- **User country choice, user view list of countries: Expectations**
+- **User country choice, User option to view list of countries: Expectations**
   - user can input the country name they want
   - user can choose to view the list of available countries, before typing in their choice of country
 >**Result:** Pass